gregoirevaillant/gregoirevaillant/README.md

 Third year student
 ------------------

-I've been learning to code for 9 months, alongside my business school study.
+I've been learning to code for a year, alongside my business school study.
 I started with HTML and CSS during a project of enterprise creation, and then I became addicted :)

 * 🌍  I'm based in France
 * 🖥️  See my portfolio at [My Portfolio](http://gregoirevaillant.github.io)
-* ✉️  You can contact me at [vaillant.g@outlook.com](mailto:vaillant.g@outlook.com)
+* ✉️  You can contact me at [gregoire.vaillant@edu.em-lyon.com](mailto:gregoire.vaillant@edu.em-lyon.com)
 * 🧠  I'm learning C++ at UTDallas
 * 🤝  I'm open to collaborating on Finding an internship in web development
 * ⚡  I am very motivated to evolve